Bias correction for Chatterjee's graph-based correlation coefficient

 \section{Abstract}

 \cite{Azadkia21simple} recently introduced a simple nearest neighbor (NN) graph-based correlation coefficient that consistently detects both independence and functional dependence.
 Specifically, it approximates a measure of dependence that equals 0 if and only if the variables are independent, and 1 if and only if they are functionally dependent.
 However, this NN estimator includes a bias term that may vanish at a rate slower than root-$n$, preventing root-$n$ consistency in general.
-In this article, we propose a bias correction approach that overcomes this limitation, yielding an NN-based estimator that is both root-$n$ consistent and asymptotically normal.
+In this article, we (i) analyze this bias term closely and show that it could become asymptotically negligible when the dimension is smaller than four; and (ii) propose a bias-correction procedure for more general settings.
+In both regimes, we obtain estimators (either the original or the bias-corrected version) that are root-$n$ consistent and asymptotically normal.

 {\bf Keywords}: measure of dependence, nearest neighbor graph, graph-based statistics, regression adjustment, nonparametric ridge regression.